 Within a very short time, Shaka Zulu managed to transform his troops into a great fighting machine that made him feared by most of his enemies.
 In fact, most of them would flee on seeing his troops; and he eventually managed to ethnically unite all groups in South Africa.
 Up to date, he is globally remembered as a great military innovator as well as one of the most formidable leaders in African history.

 3. Tenkamenin – King of Ghana from 1037 AD to 1075 AD

 If it were not for King Tenkamenin, Ghana would not have reached its height of greatness.
 And up-to-date, King Tenkamenin is widely known as the King who facilitated the Saharan Gold trade.
 Consequently, his Kingdom became an economic stronghold while his government became an admiration of many African Kings, as per the time.
 To add to that, he was very social to his own people and he would, on each day, ride on his horse just to listen to their problems and concerns.
 He insisted on justice and went a step further to give his people a platform to address their grievances and, at the same time, give suggestions.

 4. Samore Toure — King of Sudan from 1830 AD to 1900 AD

-    The rise to greatness of the one and only Samore Toure began when his home town, Bissandugu, was attacked and several of his family members–including her mom–captured as slaves.
-Persuasively, he managed to convince King Bitike to allow him switch places with her mother.
-He eventually joined the king’s army, and quickly rose to hold the highest rank in the army.
+The rise to greatness of the one and only Samore Toure began when his hometown, Bissandugu, was attacked and several of his family members–including her mom–captured as slaves.
+Persuasively, he managed to convince King Bitike to allow him to switch places with her mother.
+He eventually joined the king’s army and quickly rose to hold the highest rank in the army.
 After serving in Bitike’s army for some time, he was later allowed to go back to his native land where he was instantly made the king.